GuilhermeCamposo/demo_3scale/apps/api-frontend/README.md

 The application is now runnable using `java -jar target/quarkus-app/quarkus-run.jar`.

-If you want to build an _über-jar_, execute the following command:
+If you want to build an _über-jar_, execute the following ansible.builtin.command:
 ```shell script
 ./mvnw package -Dquarkus.package.type=uber-jar
 ```